Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

     - evas_map_point_precise_coord_get
     - evas_map_point_precise_coord_set
 - EFL-extension
-  - New APIs have been added.
+  - New API set has been added.
     - eext_rotary_event_activated_object_get
     - eext_popup_add
 - UI-Viewmanager has been deprecated.
 - Freetype2
-  - Version 2.9.1 has been upgraded to 2.10.1.
+  - Version 2.9.1 has been upgraded to version 2.10.1.
 - Fontconfig
-  - Version 2.13.0 has been upgraded to 2.13.1.
+  - Version 2.13.0 has been upgraded to version 2.13.1.
 - Harfbuzz
-  - Version 2.4.0 has been upgraded to 2.6.4.
+  - Version 2.4.0 has been upgraded to version 2.6.4.
 - Atk
-  - Version 2.30 has been upgraded to 2.25.1.
+  - Version 2.30 has been upgraded to version 2.25.1.
 - At-spi2-atk
-  - Version 2.20.1 has been upgraded to 2.34.1.
+  - Version 2.20.1 has been upgraded to version 2.34.1.
 - At-spi2-core
-  - Version 2.31.1 has been upgraded to 2.34.0.
+  - Version 2.31.1 has been upgraded to version 2.34.0.
 - Aurum has been added.
   - Automation framework for UI testing
 - efl-theme-tizen-wearable has been updated with new UX.
 - efl-theme-tizen-common has been updated with new UX.
 - Voice Framework
-  - The WRR (Word Recognition Rate) of default voice control engine has been enhanced.
+  - The Word Recognition Rate (WRR) of default voice control engine has been enhanced.
   - The feature for changing background volume has been added.
   - The speed of connecting TTS engine service has been enhanced.
   - The downloadable package for TTS engine has been supported.